DamianSystem/Error-handling-in-Python/README.md

 2. Display the information "The value saved in file is...."

 3. Test the program in several ways: a value that converts to a number or not, a path that exists or does not exist, etc.

+EXERCISE 5

+1. Add another except statement that handles the ValueError error that may be generated during the line to value conversion.

+2. For this error, display the message "The value entered cannot be converted to a number".
+You can view more details about the error

+3. Add an else block that displays the message "Actions completed successfully"

+4. Test the script by generating various errors